TradeIQ Capital logoTradeIQ Capital

 1 Step Prop Firm Challenge Rules

 The 1 Step Challenge is a shorter trader evaluation path for users who want a direct assessment route.
-It has a higher performance target than the 2 Step Challenge and requires disciplined risk management from the beginning.
+F&O and Stocks use separate 1 Step risk settings, so review the market-specific rules before choosing a plan.

 RuleValue